 Over 29,000 images of Russian sites, mostly buildings constructed from the Middle Ages and the present.
 Photographs were taken between 1970 and 2008 by Professor William Craft Brumfield of Tulane University.

 A collection of images illustrating the geography, folkways, lifestyles and architecture of the vast regions of the Russian Federation and other newly independent states of the former Soviet Union.

-Centralia Massacre and the Industrial Workers of the World Collection, 1912-1932
+Centralia Tragedy and the Industrial Workers of the World Collection, 1912-1932

 Items from the Robert Henry Chandless Collection of images from China, 1898-1908.
 They depict images of the Boxer Rebellion in 1900, glimpses of diplomatic and commercial life during that time period, and the early wool industry in Tientson.